percona/k8spsmdb-docs/docs/update.md

     If the Operator was installed with some [customized parameters  :octicons-link-external-16:](https://github.com/percona/percona-helm-charts/tree/main/charts/psmdb-operator#installing-the-chart), you should list these options in the upgrade command.

-    !!! note

     You can get list of used options in YAML format with the `helm get values my-op -a > my-values.yaml` command, and this file can be directly passed to the upgrade command as follows:

     ``` {.bash data-prompt="$" }
     $ helm upgrade my-op percona/psmdb-operator --version {{ release }} -f my-values.yaml
     ```

 2. Update the [Custom Resource Definition  :octicons-link-external-16:](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) for the Operator, taking it from the official repository on Github, and do